 The multinational company Borealis is the largest plastics manufacturer in Austria and the second biggest in Europe.
 Since 2006 Austria has not only been the site of its corporate headquarters but also the research center of the globally operating company from the United Arab Emirates.
-Some 350 international employees of Borealis in the fields of research,product development, marketing and sales are working here to develop the materials of the future.
-100 new employees from more than 30 countries focus on research and development, complementing the existing staff of 1,100 employees at the Borealis facility in Linz.
+In 2016, Borealis achieved worldwide revenues of 7.2 billion EUR with 6,600 employees.

 Henkel Central Eastern Europe (Henkel CEE) based in Vienna is one of the most important growth drivers for Henkel Group of Germany.
 Henkel CEE is responsible for coordinating business operations in 32 countries in Central and Eastern Europe, operating 20 production facilities and employing a work force of

 The Vienna facility is being continually upgraded.
 Henkel now produces more than 200,000 tons of detergents and cleansers here, 75 percent of which is exported.

 Recently, the Henkel CEE manufacturing plant in Vienna was upgraded following the closing of the Hungarian factory, with a large share of the production being

 transferred to Vienna.
 In addition to its ideal geographical location, Henkel CEE's